Star Trek: Voyager – Elite Force: Critical reviews

-Elite Force was a critical success, scoring 86 percent on the review aggregator sites Metacritic and GameRankings.
-Praise was bestowed on the game's story, level design, gameplay and graphics, although criticisms focused on the perceived short length of the game's single-player campaign.
+Elite Force received "universal acclaim" from critics, scoring 86 percent on the review aggregator sites Metacritic and GameRankings.
+Praise was bestowed on the game's visuals, characters, level design, narrative, gameplay and graphics, although divisive opinions focused on the perceived short length of the game's single-player campaign.
 In addition, Elite Force was recipient to several Editor's Choice commendations from individual publications.
+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Elite Force in the "PC Action/Adventure" category.

 A number of reviews praised Elite Force's gameplay and level design.
 The battles were described by GameSpot as "particularly intense", enhanced by friendly non-player characters being "surprisingly responsive" in combat, giving the player the sense that they are "not doing all the fighting by [themselves]".
 While GameSpy voiced the view that Elite Force does not deviate radically from other games in the genre, it stated that "what it does do, it does extremely well".
 Admiring the game's pacing, GameSpy noted that the use of periods with character interaction rather than combat helped prevent the game becoming a "continuous onslaught" and allowed the story to flow smoothly, a point echoed by GameSpot.
 However, both GameSpot and GameSpy were critical of the game's artificial intelligence in some circumstances, leading friendly characters to get in the way of the player during firefights.
 IGN was impressed with the variety of gameplay, from finding solutions to problems in coordination with other characters, engaging in stealth missions and pursuing a wide selection of objectives within the individual missions.
 Several reviewers were complimentary towards the design of the weapons in the game, commenting that they were powerful and fun to use as well as fitting for the Star Trek theme.